-Charles R. Knight is considered a pioneer in the field of dinosaurs, yet he was not a scientist.
-Knight never went on a fossil expedition, nor did he write any detailed treatise for academic journals.
-Charles Knight was instead an artist that specialized in life-like animal drawings, and in the late nineteenth century began illustrating dinosaurs based on bones that had been found throughout the American Midwest.
-His depictions were the first dinosaurs that millions of people ever saw, and also enabled scientists to gain a better understanding of the creatures they were studying.
+Although Charles R. Knight is considered a pioneer in the field of dinosaurs, he never went on any fossil expeditions, nor did he write detailed treatises for academic journals.
+Knight was instead an artist that specialized in life-like animal drawings, and in the late nineteenth century began illustrating dinosaurs based merely on the bones found in the American Midwest.
+His depictions were the first dinosaurs that millions of people ever saw, and also allowed scientists to gain better insights into the creatures they were studying.

-In November 2014, the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania, displayed many of Knight’s more famous works in “The Scientific Art of Charles R. Knight,” a retrospective on the artist’s career that likewise showcased how mankind’s knowledge of the Age of Dinosaurs has evolved over time.
+In November 2014, the Carnegie Museum of Natural History in Pittsburgh, Pennsylvania, displayed many of Knight’s more famous works in “The Scientific Art of Charles R. Knight,” a retrospective on the artist’s career that likewise showcased how our understanding of dinosaurs has evolved over time.

-Charles R. Knight believed in the accuracy of his drawings, arguably the major reason that he was one of the most influential artists of prehistoric times despite creating his works close to 100 years ago.
-He fell into the field of animal illustrations early in his career by accident – a number of magazines hired Knight for depictions of circus life and children’s books that allowed him to craft a reputation within the field.
+Charles R. Knight believed in the accuracy of his drawings, arguably the major reason that he was one of the most influential artists of prehistoric times despite creating his works over a century ago.
+Early in his career, a number of magazines hired Knight to draw depictions of circus life for publication, resulting in an unexpected reputation as an animal illustrator.

-His ability to understand the basic form of animals based simply on bones would help the young artist in his next assignment, which derived directly from the friendships he had forged at the American Museum of Natural History.
-When Dr. Jacob Wortman – who would later work for the Carnegie Museum of Natural History – needed an illustrator for a pig-like animal called an Elotherium, Knight was recommended.
+When fossil hunter Jacob Wortman needed an illustrator for a pig-like animal called an Elotherium, Knight was recommended by his scientist friends from the American Museum of Natural History.
 From there, Charles Knight went on to meet some of the biggest names in paleontology, including Henry Osborne and Edward Cope.

-“I like to think that we were mutually helpful as we talked over various projects for the exhibition of the fossil skeletons, and we might make models and paintings of them for the edification of the general public,” Knight wrote in regards to his conversations with Osborne.
+“I like to think that we were mutually helpful as we talked over various projects for the exhibition of the fossil skeletons, and we might make models and paintings of them for the edification of the general public,” Knight wrote regarding Osborne.
 “Few museums in the world at the time could boast of more than a very few fossil creatures actually set up in approximate natural position.
 For the most part, collections consisted of separated bones, very interesting to specialists but totally lacking in popular appeal.”

 While Henry Osborne ingrained in Charles Knight the need for accurate depictions of dinosaurs, it was Edward Cope who taught Knight the intricacies of bringing them to life in his artwork.